 Improving Your Decision-Making Response in Baseball

 Making the right decision in a fraction of a second is what sets pro athletes apart.
 For example, understanding when to swing at a pitch, as well as catching and throwing the ball accurately, requires a finely honed level of depth-perception, reaction time, and eye-hand coordination.
-These are all skills that can be improved through Sports Vision Training, which we offer at Vision Therapy Calgary, to patients in and around Bridgeland, Macleod Trail, Panorama Hills within the state of Alberta.
+These are all skills that can be improved through Sports Vision Training, which we offer at Vision Therapy Calgary, to patients in and around Bridgeland, Panorama Hills, S. Trail Crossing within the state of Alberta.

 Contrast Sensitivity Means Seeing the Baseball when it Counts the Most